Load balancers support TCP balancing for applications that do not speak HTTP. To set up TCP balancing, you’ll need:

 A TCP application, like a Galera cluster spanning several Droplets.
 The details of your backend configuration will depend on what software you’re using.

-A load balancer with those Droplets added to it.
+A DigitalOcean Load Balancer with those Droplets added to its backend.

 When you’re done, click Save.

 On the same settings page, open the Health checks section.
 An HTTP health check is defined by default.